 i.
 The leaves are responsible for carrying out photosynthesis

 ii.
-It aids excretion
+It aids in excretion

 iii.
 Used for transpiration

 iv.
-Used for respiratory process
+Used for the respiratory process

 IMPORTANCE OF STEM IN PLANT KINGDOM